omidsaraf/home-Loan---Data-Engineering-Project/Metadata/Entry.md

 ### **8. Metadata\_Logs Table**

-Captures any **changes or updates** made to metadata entries for auditing purposes.
+Captures any **changes or updates** made to metadata entries for auditing purposes, including who made the changes and when.

 #### Sample Entries: